Phase Entrainment by Periodic Stimuli In Silico: A Quantitative Study: Materials and Methods

 \subsubsection{Parameterising for flickering visual stimuli}

 To simulate SSVEP-like signals in the network, we provide periodic pulse stimuli as retinal input to TCR.
-At first, the model is maintained at its above-mentioned alpha rhythmic state.
+At first, the model is maintained at its alpha rhythmic state as defined in Table~\ref{tab:intermod_conn_params_noise}.
 Both Py4 and Py6 show a strong response around their respective peak alpha rhythmic frequency, but fail to respond to frequencies $\lessapprox \pm3$ Hz on either side of the peak.
-Unlike the cortical populations, The TCR population, being a direct recipient of the retinal input, respond with a periodic output at the fundamental frequency of the retinal input, and across all input frequencies.
-We note that the highest power withing the fundamental frequency of the TCR is when the input frequency matches the TCR's alpha rhythmic peak frequency.
-We speculate that this lack of response in the cortical populations outside of respective alpha peak frequencies is due to the reduced network connectivity in the deactivated state of the network.
-To simulate an `activated' network state, we increase the connectivities to and from the cortical layers.
-The intra-LGN parameters are set back to their base states in Table~\ref{tab:model_params}, which, increases the efficacy of the retinal information transfer to the cortex as reported in previous studies~\cite{bhattacharya2016causal}.
-Table~\ref{tab:intermod_conn_params_ssvep} shows all parameter values corresponding to the `activated' cortical state of the network.
+Unlike the cortical populations, the TCR population, being a direct recipient of the retinal input, respond with a periodic output at the fundamental frequency of the retinal input, and across all input frequencies.
+We note that the highest power within the fundamental frequency of the TCR is when the input frequency matches the TCR's alpha rhythmic peak frequency.
+We speculate that this lack of response in the cortical populations (i.e.\ outside of respective alpha peak frequencies) is due to the reduced network connectivity in the deactivated state of the network.
+To simulate an `activated' network state, we increase the connection strengths to and from the cortical layers.
+Thus, connection strengths in the closed loop pathway formed by $TCR\rightarrow Py4 \rightarrow Py6 \rightarrow TCR$ are set to higher values than those mentioned in Table~\ref{tab:intermod_conn_params_noise}.
+The afferent connections from other parts of the cortex (viz.\ Asy4 and Asy6) are set back to their base values indicated in Table~\ref{tab:model_params}.
+In addition, the proportion of inhibitory projections to the TCR in the LGN module are adjusted informed by our previous works~\cite{bhattacharya2016causal} as elucidated above in Section~\ref{sec:214}.
+Table~\ref{tab:intermod_conn_params_ssvep} shows all the parameter values corresponding to the `activated' cortical state of the network.
 The cortical layers now respond to periodic pulse stimuli.
 Moreover, corresponding to noise input from Ret to the LGN such as provided during alpha rhythm simulation, the frequency response of the cortical outputs shows a $\frac{1}{f}$ characteristic and no alpha rhythmic peak.
 This is similar to the frequency response of EEG recorded from an active brain state that is known to show a $\frac{1}{f}$ characteristic~\cite{pritchard92,niedermeyer97,buzsaki2005}.
 We discuss model response to flickering visual stimuli in Section~\ref{sec:32}.